TanXiao/RSVA11001-Adapter/README.md

 to the required size.
 My guess is whoever developed this device does not have much experience developing embedded devices, or does not care.

-I have located the firmware for the HiSilicon H3511, but it is linux 2.6.14 based so it is not identical.
+I have located the SDK for the HiSilicon H3511, but it is linux 2.6.14 based so it is not identical.

 Hardware